-The Maya calendar (and time keeping in pre-Columbian Mesoamerica) is a fascinating but poorly understood topic that has gathered much interest in recent years (particularly around 2012!).
-In this article, we will explain how the Maya calendar was made, how it works and how to read it.
+The Maya calendar (and time keeping in pre-Columbian Mesoamerica) is a fascinating, but poorly understood topic that has gathered much interest in recent years (particularly around 2012!).
+In this article, I will explain how the Maya calendar was made, how it works and how to read it.

 Time was extremely important to the Maya, they made elaborate and accurate calendars and used them in charting the movements of the sun, moon, stars and even planets.

 These calendars served a variety of purposes both practical and sacred.
 They were used in astronomical calculations, recording important events, the reigns of rulers and their conquests and also in divination.

 - The 52-year count (Maya calendar round)

 - Further resources